Tell Sinan: History

 The modern village of Tell Sinan was founded between 1858 and 1860.
 Its first settlers were Circassians from the Bajdugh tribe, followed by a second group from the Abzakh tribe.
-The Circassians originally fled their homeland due to the Russian invasion and were eventually resettled in Syria by the Ottoman government.
+The Circassians originally fled their homeland due to the Russian invasion of the Caucasus and were eventually resettled in Syria by the Ottoman government.
 In 1883 one of the first mosques in the vicinity was built in the village under the orders of Sultan Abdul Hamid I. One of the first elementary schools in the Salamiyah area was founded in Tell Sinan in 1910.

 In the 20th century, many of the Circassians moved to the major cities of Syria, namely Damascus, Aleppo, Hama and Homs, while Bedouin from the area settled in the village.
 As of 2010, about 400 of its 1,000 inhabitants were Circassians, who alternatively refer to the village as 'Nasharzi' after their purported village of origin in the Caucasus, and the remainder were of Bedouin descent.